mezzio/mezzio/docs/book/reference/migration/to-v2.md

 and/or `OPTIONS` requests are submitted, but the route does not explicitly support the method.

-Within Expressive itself, we now offer two new middleware to provide this
+Within Mezzio itself, we now offer two new middleware to provide this
 automation:

-- `Zend\Expressive\Middleware\ImplicitHeadMiddleware`
+- `Mezzio\Middleware\ImplicitHeadMiddleware`
-- `Zend\Expressive\Middleware\ImplicitOptionsMiddleware`
+- `Mezzio\Middleware\ImplicitOptionsMiddleware`

 If you want to support these methods automatically, each of these should be enabled between the routing and dispatch middleware.
-If you use the `expressive-pipeline-from-config` tool as documented in the [programmatic pipeline migration section](#migrate-to-programmatic-pipelines), entries for each will be injected into your generated pipeline.
+If you use the `mezzio-pipeline-from-config` tool as documented in the [programmatic pipeline migration section](#migrate-to-programmatic-pipelines), entries for each will be injected into your generated pipeline.